nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 point in time, whether it should be taking in commands or performing fuzzy searching.
 This is achieved through a simple boolean `isListening` flag in `CommandBox` itself.
-Toggling between the two states is managed by key actions, and is not relevant or necessary for this section.
+Toggling between the two states is managed by key actions, an explanation for which is not relevant or necessary for this section.
 Fuzzy searching is enabled if and only if `isListening` is set to `true`.
 (Indeed, our discussion of fuzzy searching above assumed that the `CommandBox` was in the listening state.)

 The activity diagram below illustrates this dispatching of state.